JoeBocock/void-trader/README.md

 I have literally no idea what I'm doing with Bash scripts, so if you have improvements, please submit a PR.

 - Add config file to allow for *time left* format changes.
+- Give it some more sparkle 🪄.
+The output is about as interesting as my love life.
 - Re-connect with my family